 In another world protagonists visit later in the series, North America was colonized by the English like in Real Life, but history happened differently in at least two ways: the American Revolution failed or didn't happen at all, but another revolution in Great Britain did succeed.
 So North America is ruled by a Vestigial Empire ruled by an English king who doesn't rule anything on the east side of the Atlantic.
 Boston is called New London in this world.

 The Case of the Toxic Spell Dump: This Magitek novel is set in Angels City, on the coast of the Peaceful Ocean, and just north of the Barony of Orange.
 On the East Coast of the Confederated Provinces are the District of St. Columba and the city of New Jorvik.
+Other countries mentioned include Alemania and Persia, as well as a Hanese restaurant.

 His more traditional alternate history novels feature this too, mainly for objects — nukes become "exploding-metal bombs" (in the World War/Colonization series) or "superbombs" and "sunbombs" (Timeline-191), suicide bombers become "people bombs," the Molotov cocktail is the "Featherston Fizz," and the Army's heavily armored frontline combat vehicles are "barrels," not tanks.